 ACT Science Section

-The ACT Science section consists of scientific information in the form of seven sets.
-Each of the sets is followed by multiple-choice questions.
+The Science section for ACT test consists of scientific information in the form of seven sets.
+Each set is followed by multiple-choice questions.
 The test-taker has to choose the correct answer from the given options.
 There are three formats in which the given scientific information can be presented.
 These three formats are as follows:

 - Data Representation: This information can be in the form of tables, graphs or any other diagrammatic/graphic form.

-- Research Summaries: This form of information consists of experiments and their descriptions.
+- Research Summaries: This type of information consists of experiments and their descriptions.

-- Conflicting Viewpoints: This form of information will consist of several hypotheses which may be interrelated but inconsistent with each other.
+- Conflicting Viewpoints: This category of information will consist of several hypotheses which may be interrelated but inconsistent with each other.